igor-alexandrov/igor-alexandrov.github.io/_posts/2025-04-17-kamal-cheat-sheet.md

 <!--more-->

 <pre class="language-bash"><code>
-# Init command is used to create the config and secrets files once after Kamal is added to the app.
+# The init command is used to create the config and secrets files once after Kamal is added to the app.
 $ kamal init

 # Install Docker on all target hosts